NYCPlanning/data-engineering/apps/qa/README.md

 To test changes, run the app locally using the devcontainer (especially via VS Code):

-1. From a dev container terminal, run `./entrypoint.sh`
+1. From a dev container terminal, navigate to `apps/qa/` and run `python3 -m streamlit run src/index.py`

 2. If in VS Code, a popup should appear with an option to navigate to the site in a browser